 A further year for an honours course was introduced in 1969.
-This deals with the more advanced developments in marketing, and students will be required to prepare a thesis.
+This deals with the more advanced developments in marketing, and students are to prepare a thesis.
+In 1970 a course leading to a Master of Commerce degree was introduced.
+This course provides for further specialization in such fields as international marketing, marketing research, mass communications or the development of quantitative models in the area of marketing.